 - If you’re a regional business, closely track your regional competitors’ rankings and keyword targeting efforts.
 For regional keywords, you don’t have to have the best Italian restaurant SEO ranking in the world, just the best one in town.

 By following the steps above you can begin your journey from SEO Zero to SEO Hero, the boring way.

 Ranking high is hard work.
-It requires significant long-term effort that can take months, and unfortunately it’s not as easy to track SEO performance as it is to track the performance of other aspects of your business.
+It requires a significant long-term effort that can take months, and unfortunately, it’s not as easy to track SEO performance as it is to track the performance of other aspects of your business.
 However, it really can be the difference between life and death for businesses depending on search customers.
 If you follow the steps above I guarantee you’ll start seeing incremental improvements in your SEO.
 Keep putting in consistent effort in getting quality backlinks and providing quality content, and the results will compound!